 The Subdivision Staging Policy (Resolution 17-1203 APF2, p.
-20) identifies Traffic Mitigation Goals per the table above.
-The history of this tabulation would require additional research to determine, but supersedes goals identified in Section 42A-9A (a) 4 of the Montgomery County Code on "Traffic mitigation agreements for certain developments", specifically:
+20) identifies Traffic Mitigation Goals as shown in per the table above describing the "required percentage greater than prevailing non-autodriver mode share".
+The legislative history of this tabulation approach to mode share goals would require additional research to determine, but the APF2 table supersedes goals identified in Section 42A-9A (a) 4 of the Montgomery County Code on "Traffic mitigation agreements for certain developments".
+Sepecifically, Section 42A-9 (a) 4:

-- Setting peak period non-auto driver goals for policy area employees that are the same as the currently observed non-auto driver share for residents in the policy area - Referencing that the goal above would be superseded by commuting goals specified in the Growth Policy (sic)
+- Setting peak period non-auto driver goals for policy area employees that are the same as the currently observed non-auto driver share for residents in the policy area - Referenceding that the goal in the previous bullet above would be superseded by commuting goals specified in the Growth Policy (sic), which is the intent of the APF2 table above